Muzzamil-codes/Muzzamil-codes/README.md

 <!-- ![Profile Banner](https://via.placeholder.com/1200x400?text=Welcome+to+My+GitHub+Profile)  -->

 ## 👨‍💻 About Me
 Hi there!
-I'm passionate about **coding** and creating innovative solutions.My primary language is **Python**, and I have worked on Javascript as well and made plenty of Websites using next.js and tailwindcss.
+I'm passionate about **coding** and creating innovative solutions.
+My primary language is **Python**, and I have worked on Javascript as well and made plenty of Websites using next.js and tailwindcss.
 I've worked on various projects that combine creativity and functionality.

 ---